renbud/SQL-Deploy/README.md

 > SQL-Deploy.ps1 -EnvName *dev* -DeploymentRoot *I:\SQLDeployments* -DeploymentFolder *2018\TestDeploy*

 This
-a.
-Deploys the SQL scripts in I:\SQLDeployments\2018\TestDeploy to the server configured in the environment called "*dev*".
+* a) Deploys the SQL scripts in I:\SQLDeployments\2018\TestDeploy to the server configured in the environment called "*dev*".
-b.
-Logs the he process in a table called *deploy.Feature* in the database
+* b) Logs the process in a table called *deploy.Feature* in the database

 ### Detail
 #### Executing